Skip to main content

 Almost one in ten people around the world do not have enough to eat.
 There are many complex reasons for global food security, including the way that food is currently traded and consumed.
 The overconsumption of meat and dairy in rich countries is part of this complex web.

 As discussed above, eating meat, fish and dairy is extremely inefficient.
 It uses up land, water and other resources that could otherwise be used to directly feed the world’s population.
+Factory farming of animals plays a major role in this.

 Meat and dairy consumption also contributes to food insecurity through its high emissions.
 By driving climatic change, it is threatening production of food for many communities now and into the future.